Intermesh/groupoffice-docs/developer/building-a-server-module.rst

       ON DELETE CASCADE ON UPDATE RESTRICT ) ENGINE = INNODB;
   EOT;

-The next step is to add the ``CustomizableTrait`` trait to the Artist model.
+The next step is to add the ``CustomFieldsTrait`` trait to the Artist model.

 .. code:: php